elvischepin-github/simple-eth-staking-calculator/readme.md

 > All calculations done with full precision values then displayed with six decimal values.
 > Rewards arrive up to the day before the payment day.

-> Calculation introduces rate change on specified date, rate transition month is calculated with two rates.

 > Local time is set to GMT+3

 ---